 Typical is a T score from 41-59.
 This is the area that about 68% of children’s scores fall.

 Q3.
-Why is there no category for 'strength' in the behavioral concern domain?
+Why is there no category of Strength in the behavioral concerns domain?

 Q4.
 Why aren't there different norms for different age levels?